akzkv/otus_cpp/README.md

 # otus_cpp
-Excersises and homework from OTUS C++ courses
+Exercises and homework from OTUS C++ courses